Psteven5/Struct.hs/README.md

 # Struct.hs
 C-struct like usage of records in Haskell, enabling shared fieldnames, dot access notation, and dot access updating.

+While writing an Error class and inherited Error classes for my compiler, I came upon the dreaded Haskell namespace issue it has with fields, and ended up wishing it was kind of more like C in a few aspects...

 Struct.hs defines a single Template Haskell function to be used: struct :: Name -> Q [Dec]

 Calling "$(struct ''RecordType)" after defining a Record generates the necessary instances for its fields to enable using it as a Struct.